 * Some essential knowledge is required prior to admission to the MBA program.
-During your application process it will be determined if you meet all requirements; students who meet them will be waived from MBA 507 and MGMT 525 and will earn a 36 credit MBA.
+During your application process it will be determined if you meet all requirements; students who meet them will be waived from MBA 507 and will earn a 36 credit MBA.
 Those who do not meet all the requirements must complete MBA 507 to acquire the foundational knowledge necessary to be successful in the program and will earn a 39 credit MBA.

 MBA Required Courses

 This course introduces MBA students to the theories, context, and managerial value of financial and management accounting.
 The role of accountants, the accounting equation, the accounting cycle, and financial reporting will be presented.
 The use of relevant accounting data to analyze internal operating decisions, allocate scare resources, and assess overall firm health will be emphasized.
 This course is designed to provide specific skills for the workplace as well as showcase the accounting function as an important foundational framework for the pursuit of advanced business education.

 The world is increasingly characterized by diversity and an integrated economy.
 Balancing the business opportunities and risks associated with dynamic and uncertain global changes is critical to effective leadership in this global economy.
 Leaders must learn how to integrate their understanding of culture, ethics, economic and policial issues into their decision making and strategy development.

 Throughout history, technology provided opportunities for innovation, resulting in changes in business and society at a global scale.
 These technologies often disrupted business policies and processes, impacting jobs and organizational structures.
 Students examine how technological innovation is experienced in society and viewed over time and into the future by business people, philosophers, and sociologists.
 Students explore the question, How do we imagine that business, society and our place within will be affected as technology continues to advance?